 - Loss of farmland and natural resources. - Increased vehicle miles traveled and traffic. - Increased greenhouse gas emissions and other air pollution from motorized vehicles. - Increased impervious surfaces and stormwater runoff. - Loss of community character.

-Suburban and rural communities in the Pioneer Valley region have experienced the greatest percentage of growth over the past decade, urban core communities have not grown.
+Pioneer Valley region have experienced the greatest percentage of growth over the past decade, urban core communities have not grown.